technoweenie/masochism/README.markdown

       end
     end

-### Litespeed web server
+### Litespeed web server or Phusion Passenger (mod_rails)

-If you are using the Litespeed web server, child processes are initialized on creation, which means any setup done in an environment file will be effectively ignored.
+If you are using the Litespeed web server or Passenger (mod_rails), child processes are initialized on creation, which means any setup done in an environment file will be effectively ignored.
 [A brief discussion of the problem is posted here](http://litespeedtech.com/support/wiki/doku.php?id=litespeed_wiki:rails:memcache).

-One solution for Litespeed users is to check the connection at your first request and do the `setup!` call if your connection hasn't been initialized, like:
+One solution for Litespeed/Passenger users is to check the connection at your first request and do the `setup!` call if your connection hasn't been initialized, like:

     # in ApplicationController